HDFGroup/vol-log-based/doc/userguide.md

 * [HDF5 VOL RFC (PDF)](https://github.com/HDFGroup/hdf5doc/raw/vol_docs/RFCs/HDF5/VOL/RFC/RFC_VOL.pdf)

 ## Project funding supports:
-Ongoing development and maintenance of Log-based VOL are supported by the Exascale Computing Project (17-SC-20-SC), a joint project of the U.S.
+Ongoing development and maintenance of the Log VOL connector are supported by the Exascale Computing Project (17-SC-20-SC), a joint project of the U.S.
 Department of Energy's Office of Science and National Nuclear Security Administration, responsible for delivering a capable exascale ecosystem,